Simulation Based Computation of Certificates for Safety of Hybrid Dynamical Systems: Algorithmic Framework

 \section{Algorithmic Framework}

-Even if the dynamics $f$ is complex, it is usually possible to compute simulations of the system behavior.
-That is, for a given $x_0\in\Omega$ and a time bound $T$, one can compute an approximation of the solution of the ordinary differential equation $\dot{x}=f(x)$ of length $T$, starting in $x_0$.
+Even if the dynamics $f$ is complex, it is usually possible to compute simulations of the system behavior by approximating the solution of the involved ordinary differential equations starting from a given initial value.
 Simulation is an essential tool in practical systems modeling, and approximation is usually taken into account already during the modeling process.
-As a consequence such simulations often describe the intended system behavior more accurately than even the precise mathematical solution.
+As a consequence, such simulations often describe the intended system behavior more accurately than even the precise mathematical solution.

-We will represent such simulations by pairs $(s, s')\in\Omega\times\Omega$, where $s$ is the starting point, and $s'$ is the endpoint of the simulation.
-We will call such pairs \emph{simulation segments}.
-The straightforward way of computing such a pair $(s, s')$ is to fix $s$ and a time bound $T$ and then to compute $s'$ using simulation.
+For us, the important information will be the endpoints of such a simulation: We will call a pair $(s, s')\in\Omega\times\Omega$ s.t. there are $x_1,\dots,x_n\in\Omega$ with $s\approx x_1\rightarrow_H\dots\rightarrow_H x_n\approx s'$, a \emph{simulation segment}.
+When stating properties depending on such simulation segments below, we will assume that $\approx$ actually is equality.
+In practice, due to rounding and discretization errors, equality will not hold.
+However, we will design our method in such a way that such errors will not affect correctness of the method.

-We will maintain a set $S$ of such simulation segments.
+We will maintain a set $S$ of simulation segments.
 Our goal is to use this set $S$ for computing a solution $p$ of the constraint $C_f$.
 For this we relax the universal quantifiers to finite conjunctions.
 For the first two parts of the constraint $C_f$ we simply replace the set $I$ bounding the universal quantifiers in the first part with the set of all initial points in $S$, and the set $U$ with the set of all unsafe points in $S$.
 However, for the third part of $C_f$, due to the implication occurring here, it does not suffice to replace the set $\Omega$ by a finite subset.
 This would allow trivial satisfaction of this implication using a parameter vector $p$ such that $V(p, s)$ is non-zero for every element of this finite subset.
 Instead, we use the observation, that the third part of $C_f$---which ensures a certain direction of the vector field $f$ on the zero set of the barrier---implies that no solution of $\dot{x}=f(x)$ may connect a point with negative value of $V$ to a point with positive value of $V$.
 This also holds for discrete resets and hence we can handle both the third and fourth part in the same way.
 The resulting constraints are:

 \begin{itemize} \item $\bigwedge_{(s,s')\in S,s\in\Init} V(p, s)<0$, $\bigwedge_{(s,s')\in S,s'\in\Init} V(p, s')<0$ \item $\bigwedge_{(s,s')\in S,s\in\Unsafe} V(p, s)>0$, $\bigwedge_{(s,s')\in S,s'\in\Unsafe} V(p, s')>0$, \item $\bigwedge_{(s, s')\in S} V(p, s)>0 \vee V(p, s')<0$ \end{itemize}